simongray/datalinguist/README.md

 (require '[dk.simongray.datalinguist :refer :all])

 ;; Create a closure around a CoreNLP pipeline.
-;; By default, a CoreNLP pipeline annotates text in the English language.
+;; By default, a CoreNLP pipeline will annotate text in the English language.
-(def en
+(def nlp
   (->pipeline {:annotators ["depparse" "lemma"]}))
 ```